Do you want a higher SAT Math score? Learn about the best SAT math prep textbook in the world!

 The 4 Most Common Mistakes in SAT and ACT Math, as Witnessed by a Perfect-Scoring Pro Tutor.

 I’ve been teaching SAT and ACT prep to students (at all levels) for seven years.

 In all that time, I’ve noticed that just four common mistakes cause the majority of easily avoided errors in SAT and ACT math.

 The four math errors detailed in this article may seem obvious.
 In fact, I sincerely hope they do.
 That means you’re ready to spot them in your own work.

 But if you don’t currently have a perfect score in SAT or ACT math section, then I assure you that you’re making these very same mistakes.

-Many parents pay me a lot of money to explain this to their kids.
+Many parents pay me a lot of money to explain this to their kids and I’ve also written a 1,000+ page textbook on SAT Math.
 I’d be just as happy if you use this article to save yourself the cash, and master these common mistakes yourself.

 Note: I’ve Ranked These Math Errors by How Common They Are!

 I’ve carefully ordered these common SAT and ACT math mistakes over the years of tutoring.

 In other words, “Careless Mistake #1” really is the most common mistake that ALL students make on the SAT and ACT math tests.